 In 1913, the Diamond Theatre was destroyed by the notorious Easter Sunday Tornado.
 Since it was a theater, huge numbers of people were rumored to have been killed there by the tornado.
 However, that was just a rumor and there were no actual deaths there.
 The theater may have been rebuilt after that, but I cannot locate much information about it.
 Above is an ad from the July 2, 1915 edition of the Monitor newspaper.
 In a 1920 paper, there was an ad showing the theater playing films by the highly influential and pioneering African American director Oscar Micheaux.

-After the Diamond closed in the late 1930s, the building was used for several other purposes.
-It was demolished in the 1960s.
+After the Diamond closed in the late 1930s, the building was used for several other purposes, including as the Lake Theater in the 1940s.
+It was demolished in the early 1970s.

 |The Ritz Theater in circa 1945 courtesy Durham Museum.|

 The Loyal Theatre was at 2410 Caldwell Street and sat 300 people.
 In 1921, the Loyal was advertised as “the first and only colored theatre in Nebraska.”
 Charging .15 for admission, the Loyal promoted itself as having the same photo-plays as shown downtown for 50% less.

 Other segregated movie theaters existed in North Omaha.
 The Royal Theater was located in North Omaha, too.
 With 398 seats, the theater was open in 1921.
 There’s no mention of it after 1940.